 The trailer and showing times can be found on the IMAX website.

 Cut off from mainland Africa for millions of years, Madagascar is home to more than 200,000 species of flora and fauna, of which more than 80% cannot be found anywhere else in the world, including more than 100 species of lemur.
 The fight to protect this endangered primate is the focal point of the 40-minute IMAX film that follows the conservation efforts of lemur expert Patricia C. Wright, who played an integral role in the establishment of the Ranomafana National Park.

 Travelers wishing to visit Madagascar to discover this playful primate first-hand will be rewarded with some of the most amazingly diverse and interesting wildlife left on this planet.
 However, Madagascar Country Specialist Donna Piccini advises that tourism is just being established in the country so visitors should pack a sense of humor and along their sense of adventure.
 Transportation is no exception, so it is advisable to stick to a one region (north or south) unless you have an abundance of time to spare.
 With a bit of inside knowledge, a trip to the mainland promises stunning scenery and diverse environments from jungle to speared rock formations, and the halo of small islands scattered around it offer empty white sandy beaches for a bit of relaxation.

 Below Donna describes some of the highlights of her travels in Madagascar:

-- Masoala National Park — Masoala National Park is the last refuge of the red-ruffed lemur, which can be found sunning themselves in the tree tops.
-It is also the country’s largest park consisting of a mountain range covered in primary forest as well as the deserted beaches of Antongil Bay where hump-backed whales come to breed and calve.
+- Masoala National Park — Masoala National Park is the last refuge of the red-ruffed lemur, which can be found sunning themselves in the treetops.
+It is also the country’s largest park consisting of a mountain range covered in primary forest as well as the deserted beaches of Antongil Bay where humpback whales come to breed and calve.

 Was this useful?